ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 #### Lost Updates
 This phenomena occurs when we attempt to write something to a table, but upon selecting the data we have already modified, we lost our changes because other transaction also modified the same table.

 ### Isolation Levels
+There are 5 isolation levels discussed in the course.
+But basically there are four standard transaction isolation levels without `Snapshot`:

 #### Read Uncommitted
 As the name suggests, a transaction at this level can read all data that has not yet been committed by other transactions.
 In result, `Read Uncommitted` allows `Dirty Reads` to occur.